abikesa/coenbrothers/ladistinction.md

 > [Taste](https://www.youtube.com/watch?v=h_B-fCGquhQ): Infuse their taste into every scene.
 Script is melody, Taste is chords, and Music is pocket
 > Style: Focusing on this would make the product self-conscious, and in my view, contrived
-> Effect: Critics are thus left with ambiguous films to review and struggle to place the genre
+> Effect: Critics are thus left with `ambiguous`, sfumato, films to review and struggle to place the genre

 ![](frontier.png)